aprilmintacpineda/my-old-blogsite/_posts/2017-09-15-proving-the-existence-of-god.md

 # Don't take my words for it

 My answer is based on a perspective of a human being.
-God lives on a different realm, a realm where **evil** and **not evil** may mean something else or may change according to the situation.
+God lives in a different realm, a realm where **evil** and **not evil** may mean something else or may change according to the situation.
 God's perspective will be different from that of a human.